mirage-git/ac_custommaps/README.md

 mir_gunrange: Good for testing your shooting skills solo.
 Otherwise designed for CTF.

+mir_oilrig: A small oil rig in the middle of the ocean.
+Intended for team-based modes.

 mir_rooftops: Similarly open to mir_creek.
 All modes supported.